How to Make Pappardelle Ragu

 This slow cooked pappardelle with wild boar ragu will literally melt in your mouth.
 A family tradition, we enjoy the tender wild boar each and every year at my Great Grandparents old house in the mountain.
-If your local butcher is lucky enough to be able to supply you with this, you MUST buy some and enjoy a flavour you will undoubtedly never forget.
+Furthermore, if your local butcher is lucky enough to be able to supply you with this.
+Additionally, you MUST buy some and enjoy a flavour you will undoubtedly never forget.

 - Pappardelle Pasta